A primal-dual flow for affine constrained convex optimization: Introduction

-We then consider implicit and semi-implicit discretizations for the continuous flow \cref{eq:pdf-x-intro} (in general nonsmooth setting) and obtain new primal-dual algorithms.
-The resulted algorithms are close to the (linearized) proximal augmented Lagrangian method but adopt automatically changing parameters.In addition, instead of solving the subproblem of the primal variable, we apply the semi-smooth Newton (SsN) iteration to the subproblem with respect to the dual variable, provided that there are some hidden structures such as semi-smoothness and sparsity.
-With a unified discrete Lyapunov function
+We also consider implicit and semi-implicit discretizations for the continuous flow \cref{eq:pdf-x-intro} (in general nonsmooth setting) and obtain new primal-dual algorithms, which are close to the (linearized) proximal augmented Lagrangian method but adopt automatically changing parameters.
+In addition, instead of solving the subproblem of the primal variable, we apply the semi-smooth Newton (SsN) iteration to the subproblem with respect to the multiplier, provided that there are some hidden structures such as semi-smoothness and sparsity.
+By using a unified discrete Lyapunov function

 we prove the contraction property: